I Bought a Domain Name... Now What?

 Web hosting provides the storage space and bandwidth for your website files to be accessed online.
 Without it, your site would just be code sitting on your computer.
 Hosting puts it out there on a special computer called a server so that it can be found online.

 Some web hosts allow you to choose and buy your domain name and secure hosting all at once, which makes this super easy.
+(Remember to set up domain renewal as well.
+It's not possible to buy a domain name forever, so if you don't renew your domain, you'll lose it!)

 There are many different types of web hosting, but we'll briefly recap the main ones here.
 See our complete web hosting guide for more details.